moj-analytical-services/IntroRTraining/Intro_markdown.md

   dplyr::mutate(weekday = lubridate::wday(DoB_formatted, label=TRUE, abbr=FALSE))
 ```

 You can also calculate the number of days since a date.
-For instance, let's say we want to know the no. of days between the date of birth and 1 Jan 2000:
+For instance, let's say we want to know the number of days between the date of birth and 1 Jan 2000:

 ```r